 Light: Full sun; tolerates some shade

-Soil: Infertile, sandy, well-drained, slightly acidic
+Soil: Infertile, sandy, dry to moderately moist, well-drained, slightly acidic

 Hardiness: Zones 2-7